Call Us Today Call Us Today

 Dish Network

 Dish Network has three Satellites that are currently within the range of Southern Baja.
-Two of them (119 West and 129 West) have English language channels and one (77 West) has Spanish Speaking channels.
+The 119 west,110 West and the 61.5 West.

 Satellite Foot Prints and Technical Data